Found on Flickr, found on Gothamist, and found on Found:- SMITH magazine (plus Gothamist interview with founder which I link to reluctantly)

 In the past six months, a word has crept up in conversations that unsettles me.
 Talking to colleagues, and ex-colleagues, people who've spent lots of time with me at work, and in that respect, know me fairly well, they have had an uncanny habit of telling me that I have "integrity."
 This specific adjective has come up in multiple, distinct conversations.
 Unsolicited and a propos of nothing, really.
 It's a complement, and well intended, but it feels heavy and damning.
 Like I've cast my lot in with the grand, anonymous middle.

-"When you were growing up you suspected that everyone else had been let in on some fundamental secret which was being kept from you.
+My interest in writing this is not to dwell or debate my integrity, or lack thereof, but to cast off on a slightly different tangent.
+Let me begin by excerpting a lengthy passage from Bright Lights, Big City:"When you were growing up you suspected that everyone else had been let in on some fundamental secret which was being kept from you.
 Others seemed to know what they were doing.
 This conviction grew with each new school you attended.
 Your father's annual job transfers made you the perennial new kid.
 Every year there was a new body of lore to be mastered.
 The color of your bike, your socks, was always wrong.
 If you ever go into psychoanalysis, you will insist that the primal scene is not the encounter of parents in coitus: it takes the shape of a ring of schoolchildren, like Indians surrounding a wagon train, laughing with malice, pointing their vicious little fingers to insist upon your otherness.
 The scene repeated itself in schoolyards across the country.
 Not until you reached college, where everyone started fresh, did you begin to pick up the tricks of winning friends and influencing people.
 Although you became adept, you also felt that you were exercising an acquired skill, something that came naturally to others.
 You succeeded in faking everyone out, and never quite lost the fear that you would eventually be discovered a fraud an impostor in the social circle."For the longest time, my parents kept a framed photograph of me, in the room that I would stay in when I visited.
 I must have been twelve or thirteen in the photograph, at the height of teenage awkwardness, and it was ever so evident: my too large head, with eyes, nose and ears outgrowing the rest of my face, sat on top of my rail thin body.
 I wore a pair of cut-off read sweatpants, fraying above the knee and bunchy in the wrong places, a white t-shirt with "Singapore" and a picture of a dragon on it, and a black University of Kentucky baseball cap.
 In the photograph, taken at a charity fair at the Montessori school, I had a rangy, toothy smile.
 Happily, I was the height of uncool.
 It's one of those photographs that your parents keep and display that you can't, for the life of you, understand why.

-"Do you remember the time when Mr. Carr gave you the assignment to trace your family history back to the Mayflower?
+At an increasing pace, but currently about once every three or four meals, dinner with my parents, devolves, in the end, into cheerful bouts of nostalgia.
+Generally, I am a passive observer.
+Normally, it goes like this:"Do you remember the time when Mr. Carr gave you the assignment to trace your family history back to the Mayflower?
 And you didn't know what to do, so you went to him and asked him to change your assignment?"Each memory ends in peals of laughter.
 Of course, half the time I don't remember the story, and the other half, I remember being less plaintive, and more ironic, oh-so-ironic, precocious me.
 Certainly, this doesn't represent a collection of enduring pain.
 I was a steady kid.
 These things didn't rattle me.

 "Do you remember when when you came home from school one day, and you asked me 'Mommy, are we poor?
 Because why do I have to wear shoes from Payless?"